adam-zakaria/fluent/README.md

 ```
 # TODO
 * collapse borders
-* use textarea for div
+* use textarea for translation cell
+* it seems like the textarea innerhtml is getting set to the translationcellcontents...actually because it's a textarea this is probably how it works.